PlaidCloud/website/content/en/docs/tasks/extend-kubernetes/configure-multiple-schedulers.md

 ## Run the second scheduler in the cluster

-In order to run your scheduler in a Kubernetes cluster, create the deployment specified in the config above in a Kubernetes cluster:
+In order to run your scheduler in a PlaidCloud cluster, create the deployment specified in the config above in a PlaidCloud cluster:

 ```shell
 kubectl create -f my-scheduler.yaml